KaniuBillows/seasearch-docs/manual/config/README.md

 # SeaSearch Configuration
-For the official ZincSearch configuration, refer to: [ZincSearch Official Documentation](https://zincsearch-docs.zinc.dev/environment-variables/).

-The following configuration options are the ones we’ve extended.
-All configurations can be set in `.env`.

 !!! tip
     After adding new vairables or modifying the existing variables, you have to restart the service to enable changing: